digi-embedded/connectcore-ble-python/doc/user_guide.rst

   # Device disconnected callback.
   def _disconnect_callback():
     """
-    Callback to be notified when a new connection is established.
+    Callback to be notified when a device disconnects.
     """
     print("Device disconnected")